-Mathilde Richard (1985) is a molecular virologist.
-She completed her PhD in 2010 in France under the supervision of Prof. Bruno Lina with a dissertation on resistance of influenza A viruses to neuraminidase inhibitors.
-She then integrated the department of Viroscience for her post-doctoral studies, which have focused on the pathogenesis, virulence and transmissibility of influenza A viruses, with special emphasis on genetic and phenotypic viral factors involved in the emergence of new pandemics.
-On this thematic, she was involved in European projects (Antigone, Aditec, Emperie and Compare)
+Mathilde Richard (1985) is a biochemist engineer and molecular virologist.
+She completed her PhD in 2010 in France under the supervision of Prof. Bruno Lina studying the resistance of influenza A viruses to neuraminidase inhibitors.
+She then integrated the Viroscience Department for her post-doctoral studies, which have focused on the pathogenesis, virulence and transmissibility of influenza A viruses, with special emphasis on genetic and phenotypic viral factors involved in the emergence of new pandemics.
+Since 2018, she is an assistant professor at the Viroscience Department

 Field(s) of expertise

 What research group(s) or lab(s) do you participate in?

 - 2020 Virology course for PhD students.
 Date is pending.